 Have you ever stopped to think about how functional the space is in your home – and how easy it is to navigate?
 Or how foot traffic flows in shops, restaurants and office spaces?
-As you might have guessed, good foot traffic flow is usually the result of meticulous space planning.
+As you might have guessed, an easy foot flow is usually the result of meticulous planning – also known as space planning.

 What is Space Planning?

 Space planning is the first and most crucial part of any interior design process.
-It is an in-depth analysis of physical space and its use, as well as correlation to structures and natural light is fundamental to creating easy-to-navigate, well-balanced and functional areas.
-This in itself is the very definition and essence of space planning.
+It is an in-depth analysis of physical space and its use, as well as its’ correlation to structures and natural light.
+Space planning is fundamental to creating easy-to-navigate, well-balanced and functional areas.

 Why Should Space Planning be Included in my Fit-out?

 The importance of space planning for businesses is not to be underestimated.
 Operational efficiency could be significantly impacted if you get it wrong – and even cost you valuable customers in the process.